Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Results and Discussion

 In SBST competition, test effectiveness and efficiency were indicated by how many test scenarios are generated and what proportion of the scenarios is valid, given a certain test budget.
 They basically show how well the test generator is able to utilize the test budget.
 Figures \ref{fig:Exp_1_TestEfficiency} and \ref{fig:Exp_2_TestEfficiency} report the average number of total test scenarios, as well as the number of valid and invalid scenarios generated by each tool in SET1 and SET2 respectively.
 Generally, the new test generators in {Deeper} utilize the test budget more efficiently than the competition tools and generate a higher number of test scenarios within the given test time.
 In this regard, {Deeper} PSO results in the highest efficiency (e.g., generates more than 650 scenarios on average within 5 hours) among all the test generators in both experimental configurations.
 Regarding the number of valid test scenarios, all the {Deeper} test generators along with Swat lead to an almost comparable number of valid scenarios.
 However, with respect to the ratio of the valid test scenarios to the total generated ones---called test effectiveness according to the competition evaluation---Swat, {Deeper} NSGA-II, and GABExploit are the ones showing the highest result.

-To answer RQ3 on test effectiveness and efficiency, in addition to the metrics defined and used by the competition, we defined an extra metric, aggregated test effectiveness called \textit{effectiveness plus}, which indicates what proportion of the valid test scenarios leads to triggering failures.
-It is defined as the ratio of the triggered failures to the number of valid test scenarios and is intended to present the effectiveness of the test generators w.r.t meeting the target---detecting failures.
+To answer RQ3, in addition to the metrics defined and used by the competition, we define an additional metric, an aggregated test effectiveness metric called \textit{effectiveness plus}, which indicates what proportion of the valid test scenarios leads to triggering failures.
+It is defined as the ratio of the triggered failures to the number of valid test scenarios and is intended to present the effectiveness of the test generators w.r.t meeting the target---detecting failures. \pink{We conduct Kruskal-Wallis and pair-wise Mann-Whitney U statistical tests on the result data showing effectiveness plus as well (see Tables \ref{table:Kruskal-Wallis_SET1_SET2} and \ref{table:MannWhitney_effectiveness}).
+According to the results of the Mann-Whitney U test on the data, in non-strict experimental conditions (SET1), {Deeper} $(\mu+\lambda)$ ES-driven test generator shows a significantly different performance than other tools, meanwhile {Deeper} PSO and GA also prove a majorly different behavior than GABExplore, Swat, and Deeper NSGA-II (see Table \ref{table:MannWhitney_effectiveness_SET1}).
+Additionally, the Mann-Whitney U test does not prove a significant difference for the comparison of Deeper PSO or GA with either Frenetic or GABExploit.
+In SET2, the statistical test shows that GABExploit performs differently from others (see Table \ref{table:MannWhitney_effectiveness_SET2}), while again regarding the comparison of {Deeper} PSO, GA, and {Deeper} $(\mu+\lambda)$ ES with Frenetic no big difference has been proved by the Mann-Whitney U test .}

 Figures \ref{fig:Exp_1_Effectiveness_Plus} and \ref{fig:Exp_2_Effectiveness_Plus} report the test effectiveness plus for the test generators in SET1 and SET2 respectively.
-With respect to the effectiveness plus, {Deeper} $(\mu+\lambda)$ ES-driven test generator results in the highest target-based effectiveness in SET1 and then {Deeper} PSO and GA are the next most effective tools.
-In SET2, GABExploit shows the highest effectiveness plus, while Frenetic, {Deeper} PSO and GA are the next most effective ones.
-It is worth noting that as shown in Fig. \ref{fig:Exp_1_Effectiveness_Plus} and \ref{fig:Exp_2_Effectiveness_Plus} both {Deeper} PSO- and GA-driven test generators keep their effectiveness in generating failure-revealing scenarios in both experimental conditions of SET1 and SET2, which means they are effective test generators even within a limited test budget and strict driving constraints.
+In SET1, {Deeper} $(\mu+\lambda)$ ES-driven test generator results in the highest target-based effectiveness, and then {Deeper} GA, PSO, GABExploit, and Frenetic are the next effective tools. \pink{In this regard, Deeper PSO and GA also show a very comparable behavior to GABExploit.} In SET2, GABExploit shows the highest effectiveness plus, while Frenetic, {Deeper} PSO and GA---with comparable performance---are the next ones leading to the highest ratio of triggered failures to the number of valid test scenarios.